 Comfortable clothing - Leotard and tights and ballet skirt if you like; leggings and a top are also fine though nothing too baggy especially not round the knees, ankles or mid-drift.
 Please try to avoid clothing with stripes or neon as those can make it harder to judge correct placement.

 Gents should wear men's balletwear or leggings / cycling shorts and a t-shirt.
 A dancer's belt (support) is also recommended.

 Soft ballet shoes - if you haven't purchased these before, it's best to try them on in a ballet shop rather than order online as sizes can vary.
 Some will come with elastics already sewn; if not, just ask in the shop.
 There are several dance shops in Covent Garden.

 Click this link for a list of London dancewear suppliers: London dancewear shops

 Long hair should be tied neatly away from the face; if you have a ponytail, please pin this so it doesn't move around as this will affect the way you move your head as you dance.

 pointe shoe guidance

 If attending a Pointe course, here's some guidance for prepping your feet and buying Pointe shoes.
-Please note that Pointe is not suitable for everyone and is not available without attending the preceding Pre-Improvers course.
+Please note that Pointe is not suitable for everyone and is not available without attending the preceding Improvers 1 course.
 You'll therefore need to be at least at that level of skill.
 Please speak with Serena before enrolling.
 (Note that you will need to attend at least one term of Improvers 1 before being considered for pointework.)